 Next, adjust the brakes.
 Start by squeezing the brake lever and watch how the brake pads move towards the rim.
 Ideally, the pads should hit the rim at the same time.
 If not, adjust the brake cable tension until they do.
 Once they’re aligned, make sure the brake levers have enough tension to enable quick stops but aren’t too tight to impede wheel rotation.
 By following these simple steps, you can make sure that your bike will be working in top condition, giving you a hassle-free ride in the mountains.

-Related Post: How to Successfully Jump a Ramp on a Mountain Bike
+Related Post: How to Perfectly Shift on a Mountain Bike: Tips and Tricks

 Test and Ensure Proper Functionality of the New Rear Wheel